 As they are endemic to Central and South America, the identification of a global population is hard to pinpoint.
 One of the biggest threats to these predators is the pet trade since their beautiful patterns and colors make them ideal for pet sales.
 They also constantly deal with damage to their natural habitat, which is used for ranching, agriculture, and commercial development, despite their ability to control small mammal populations.
 When left alone, their average lifespan can reach well over 20 years with a 5-month gestation period.

 According to the IUCN, the conservation status of this boa constrictor family is “least concern,” though it hasn’t been assessed since 2013.
 The Argentinian rainbow boa seems to be the only species at risk as it is “near threatened” (as of 2020).

-How to Identify a Rainbow Boa: Appearance and Description
+How to Identify a Rainbow Boa: Physical Description